erluko/flowgridviz/README.md

 Prerequisites
 =============

-Installation requires an internet connection for the node.js prerequisite download.
-No connection is needed once `npm install` is complete.
+Installation requires an Internet connection for the node.js prerequisite download.
+No Internet connection is needed once `npm install` is complete.

 Presumes the presence of `make`, `tr`, `sed`, `sort`, `gzip`, `/etc/services`, and `node`.
+If reading from a pcap, `tshark` is required as well.
 A project goal is to reduce these dependencies over time.

 Installing and Running